Updated October 13, 2020

 Cushing’s Disease (Pituitary Pars Intermedia Dysfunction)

 Cushing’s disease is a hormonal disorder that arises when the nerve supply to the pituitary gland becomes damaged.
 This ultimately causes increased quantities of hormones to be released from the gland.
 The disease is more correctly termed ‘Pituitary Pars Intermedia Dysfunction (PPID).’ the severity does seem to increase with age.
 There is also a possibility that obesity predisposes to PPID, but this has not been confirmed.
 Cushing’s is more likely to hit horses over 10 years old, though younger horse can certainly develop it.
 Nineteen years is the average age for horses to be diagnosed with PPID.
-While all equines can develop donkeys are particularly susceptible., miniature horses, ponies, and
+While all equines can develop

 It is common to see signs of PPID in horses in the form of long, hairy coats, laminitis, increased sweating, and excessive urinating and drinking.
 Because PPID also affects body fat and muscle, a horse may present with a “potbelly” and lethargy.
 Diagnosing PPID can involve a number of tests and getting a good history and recording clinical signs.

 While there is currently no cure for PPID, there are long-term treatment options available.
 Daily medication and bi-annual blood test are required for maintenance.
 There are several treatment options a vet may consider (dopamine agonists, serotonin antagonists and cortisol antagonists.)
 The dopamine agonists treatment is a drug called Pergolide.
 Pergolide may interfere with a horse’s appetite in the first few weeks.
 Be sure to closely monitor their appetite and communicate with your veterinarian if they are not eating.
 Additionally, horses with PPID are more susceptible to infections (particularly skin and sinus infections) and parasites.